Faith-Led Somatic Intensives for Women in Leadership

 Intensive Options & Investment

-Some women find that a single day offers the focused time they need to tend to a specific area of their story.
-Others prefer a multi-day experience that allows for a slower pace and deeper integration.
+Some women choose a single day to focus on a specific area.
+Others prefer a multi-day experience that allows for more space for deeper work and integration.

 $4,000